argmin-rs/argmin/media/book/src/contributing.md

 ```

 This will work for `--all-features` and any other combination of features.
-Note that not all test will run if only a subset of the features is enabled.
+Note that not all tests will run if only a subset of the features is enabled.

 In terms of `argmin-math`, one can just test the default features: